-It's not often you hear this "business model" and we wholly commend them for launching such a great site with a big message.
+It's not often you hear this "business model", and we wholly commend them for launching such a great site with a big message.
 As Great.com put it "we have a responsibility to create the highest-quality products possible for our users, which include the most informative and honest reviews, industry insights and gambling news.
-However, the difference is, in our case, that we pay back profits to important environmental charities that are close to our heart.
+However, in our case, the difference is that we pay back profits to important environmental charities close to our hearts.

 When it comes to online gambling, as we all know, it can be entertaining and a hugely fun pastime, especially when you land that big win.
 But we don't think that one can forget there are major downsides for many people, those who don't manage to land a big win or those who slowly develop a gambling problem.
 Read on to find out what Great.com had to say about the risks with online gambling and casino when we caught up with them this week:

 For our first question to Great.com, we wanted to know how gambling addiction looks, in general, all over the world, and whether there are enough tools and awareness available to support problem gamblers?
-Do they think that there's more that the gambling industry can do to help promote responsible gambling and general awareness?
+Do they think there's more the gambling industry can do to help promote responsible gambling and general awareness?

-Great.com: This differs between casinos but in general, yes - reputable online casinos will have several tools to help keep your gambling habits in check.
-Nowadays it's easy to set gambling limits and deposit limits in your account at most online casinos and gambling sites.
+Great.com: This differs between casinos, but in general, yes - reputable online casinos will have several tools to help keep your gambling habits in check.
+Nowadays, it's easy to set gambling limits and deposit limits in your account at most online casinos and gambling sites.
 For example, the NJ casino site Tropicana online casino offers their players the ability to set strict gambling limits, as well as offer multiple ways to seek help if their customers need it - they link to several helplines where players can turn to for guidance if they feel their gambling is shifting out of control.

-Great.com: Although we're not gambling addict experts, there's some fantastic advice available that you can follow, available for free from well-known gambling addiction helplines like BeGambleAware that can help you determine if you have a gambling problem, or how to get help for yourself or someone you know that does.
-Everything can be done anonymously too, you just need to reach out as the help is all there.
+Great.com: Although we're not gambling addict experts, there's some fantastic advice available that you can follow, available for free from well-known gambling addiction helplines like BeGambleAware that can help you determine if you have a gambling problem or how to get help for yourself or someone you know that does.
+Everything can be done anonymously; too, you just need to reach out as the help is all there.

 If you're unsure but suspect yourself or someone you know has a gambling problem, but aren't sure, then there are a couple of signs to watch out for.
-For example, if a person talks a lot about gambling, this could be an indicator they spend a lot of time gambling online.
+For example, if a person talks a lot about gambling, this could indicate they spend a lot of time gambling online.
 Another indicator could be that they spend a lot of their time in a land-based casino or at online casinos - most nights, often avoiding social engagements in favour of gambling online.
 What's more, another clear sign is if the person's economy starts to fail in one way or the other.

 💗 We want to thank Great.com for participating in this interview and for giving us some factual and informative answers to our questions.